Principles of corporate governance

 - The Nomination Committee of the Board oversees the process and makes recommendations to the Board on all new Board appointments.
 Where new Board appointments are considered the search for candidates is conducted, and appointments are made, on merit, against objective criteria and with due regard for the benefits of diversity on the Board, including gender.
 The Nomination Committee also considers succession planning.

 7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

 - Since the adoption of the QCA Code the Board will be adopting a new process for assessing the effectiveness of individual members of the Board and the separate Committees of the Board.
-This process will be overseen by the Senior Independent Director, Dr Alan Lewis and will be reported upon in the next annual accounts for the year ended 30 April 2019.
+This process will be overseen by the Senior Independent Director, Dr Alan Lewis and will be undertaken during the 2019 calendar year.

 - The Nomination Committee is responsible for ensuring succession planning and determining board and other senior management appointments.

 8. Promote a corporate culture that is based on ethical values and behaviours

 - Scancell is committed to a responsible and ethical corporate behaviour